 3. How is Innovation Women different from a traditional speaker bureau?
 Traditional speaker bureaus only manage speakers who collect speaker fees and ignore the speakers who speak for the visibility.
 We offer opportunity for all kinds of speakers.
 We also offer more than just speaking engagements – it’s not unusual for our members to be invited to judge pitch contests or speak to the media, etc. We also share profiles in our weekly newsletter, on our blog and promote your speaking engagements on social media.
 We working on other visibility opportunities too.

 4. How is Innovation Women different from a Google Docs list?
 There are some great lists out there of women who should be speaking more often but they get quickly out of date.
 Also, the lists approach requires event managers to find contact information and track down the speakers.
+They also require the event managers to remember the list is there — we market Innovation Women to the event managers.
+Our weekly newsletters help remind event managers about issues of gender-equity, diversity and inclusion.
 We’re focused on creating a sustainable business for the long term.

 6. Why do you charge the speakers and not the event manager?
 We know that people and companies seeking visibility currently pay PR and marketing firms thousands to identify opportunities and speaking engagements.
 Meanwhile, a lot of high value events (in terms of audience size and target audiences) like Meetups, don’t have budgets for speakers or speaker bureaus.
 These event managers may have never worked with a traditional bureau but still have great audiences for our speakers.